Jason-Hargrove/100-days-of-code/README.md

 **Today's Progress:** Added styles to React components.
 Added conditional styling.

 **Thoughts:** Last day!
-I'll carry on commiting to GitHub, but I'll stop postinng what I did on Twitter and LinkedIn.
+I'll carry on commiting to GitHub, but stop postinng what I did on Twitter and LinkedIn.

 **Link to work:** [react-getting-started](https://github.com/Jason-Hargrove/react-getting-started.git)